Vascular Access

 Vascular Access Device (VAD) Assessment, Care and Dressing Changes:

-“Consider the use of a hemostatic agent . . . to reduce the need for unplanned dressing changes after peripherally inserted central catheter (PICC) insertion.”8
+“Consider the use of a hemostatic agent . . . to reduce the need for unplanned dressing changes after peripherally inserted central catheter (PICC) insertion.”7

 HOW DOES STATSEAL WORK?

 StatSeal products are comprised of a hydrophilic polymer and potassium ferrate.
-As a manual pressure adjunct, StatSeal’s mechanism of action is twostep and occurs simultaneously to instantly form a low pH seal or physical barrier over the site, letting nothing in or out.
+As a manual pressure adjunct, StatSeal products have a two-step mechanism of action that occurs simultaneously to instantly form a low pH occlusive seal or physical barrier over the wound site, letting nothing in or out.

-• The hydrophilic polymer rapidly dehydrates the blood and absorbs exudate, stacking up blood solids beneath to form a seal.
+- The hydrophilic polymer rapidly dehydrates the blood and absorbs exudate, stacking up desiccated blood solids beneath to form a seal.

-• The potassium ferrate agglomerates the blood solids and proteins together, adhering the seal to the wound to stop bleeding and oozing.
+- The potassium ferrate binds the blood solids and proteins together, adhering the seal to the wound to stop bleeding and oozing.

-Beneath the seal, the pH is neutral and the blood solids and proteins continue to stack naturally.
-Above the seal, the hydrophilic polymer exchanges protons for cations, resulting in desiccation properties and a pH of ~ 2, which creates a hostile barrier to microbial penetration.5,6
+Beneath the seal, the pH is neutral and blood solids and proteins continue to stack naturally.
+Above the seal the hydrophilic polymer acts as a desiccant and creates an acidic environment with a pH of ~ 2.8

 References: [1] Timsit JF, Bouadma L, Ruckly S, et al. Dressing disruption is a major risk factor for catheter-related infections.
 Crit Care Med.
 2012 Jun;40(6):1707-14.
 [2] Olaechea PM, Palomar M, Álvarez-Lerma F, et al. Morbidity and mortality associated with primary and catheter-related bloodstream infections in critically ill patients.
 Rev Esp Quimioter.
 2013 Mar;26(1):21-9.
 [3] Olsen M, Morris M. Fresh Eyes Focused on Safety: Nurses Partner with Engineering Students to Eliminate CLABSIs in Cardiac Surgery Patients.
 Lecture presented at AVA Annual Meeting; October 4-7, 2019; Las Vegas, NV.
-[4] Wilder KA, Wall B, Haggard D, Epperson T. CLABSI Reduction Strategy: A Systematic Central Line Quality Improvement Initiative Integrating Line-Rounding Principles and a Team Approach.
+[4] Hastings A, Barton A. Rapid haemostasis to achieve dressing longevity: evaluation trial results using StatSeal catheter exit site protection.
+Br J Nurs.
+2024 Jul 18;33(14):S8-S14.[5]
+Wilder KA, Wall B, Haggard D, Epperson T. CLABSI Reduction Strategy: A Systematic Central Line Quality Improvement Initiative Integrating Line-Rounding Principles and a Team Approach.
 Adv Neonatal Care.
 2016 Jun;16(3):170-7.
-[5] Biolife, LLC, 510(k) K080210, Section 18.3.
 [6] Blough L, Hinson K, Hen J. The science of a seal for PICC line management: bio seal CVC powder.
 J VAS Access.
 2010;15(2):66-73.
-[7] Ayala, M. PICC Insertion Dressing Protocol for the Hematological Oncology Patient: A Comparison of Biopatch and StatSeal.
-Poster presented at AVA Annual Meeting; October 4-7, 2019; Las Vegas, NV.
-[8] Gorski L A, Hadaway L, Hagle M, et al. 2016 Infusion therapy standards of practice.
-Journal of Infusion Nursing, 39(1 Suppl.), 41:L.
+[7] Gorski L A, Hadaway L, Hagle M, et al. 2016 Infusion therapy standards of practice.
+Journal of Infusion Nursing, 39(1 Suppl.), 41:L. [8] Biolife, LLC, 510(k) K080210, Section 18.3.